 AIR Mitigation No. 5.
 All maintenance and access vehicular roads and parking areas shall be stabilized with chemical, gravel, or asphaltic pavement sufficient to eliminate visible fugitive dust from vehicular travel and wind erosion.
 Take actions to prevent project-related track out onto paved surfaces and clean any project-related track out within 24 hours.
 All other earthen surfaces within the project area shall be stabilized by natural or irrigated vegetation, compaction, chemical or other means sufficient to prohibit visible fugitive dust from wind erosion.

-There are thirty-four (34) Joshua trees located on the property and three (3) of the trees are suitable for relocation/transplanting.
+There is one (1) Joshua tree located on the property.
 The following mitigation would apply: